 - R: R is a statistical programming language that’s popular among data scientists.
 It’s used for answering questions with data analysis and creating data visualizations..

 - Swift: Swift is Apple’s programming language and is a must if you plan to develop applications for iOS and MacOS.

 - Kotlin: Kotlin is an open-source programming language developed by JetBrains.
 It’s popular for web development, Android development, and more.

 Not sure which programming language to learn first?
-Check out our sorting quiz to find out what language fits your personal interests and strengths.
-Or, get started with our Code Foundations Career Path — an overview course that'll help you figure out the right path for your unique goals.
+Check out our free course Learn to Code with Blockly to learn the basics of coding, then our free course Choosing a Programming Language will help you find the best one for you.
+You can also try our sorting quiz to find out what language fits your personal interests and strengths.
+Or, get started with our Code Foundations Career Path — an overview course that’ll help you figure out the right path for your unique goals.